WHAT’S HAPPENING WITH THE PROGRAMS?

 A: Rising 6th, 7th, and 8th graders (limited regions) may apply to any Kilohana program across the state, however, transportation is limited to students that reside in the program region.

 Q: Who was responsible for the decision?

-A: Program decisions were made by KS leaders in order to better align educational programs to KS’ strategic plan.
+A: Program decisions were made by Kamehameha Schools in order to better align educational programs to KS’ strategic plan.

 Q: Will we have another program or partner collaborator to fill this service gap?

 A: Kūamahi Community Education programs will continue in their new, expanded and improved forms.
 This includes seven new summer Kilohana programs being introduced through Admissions.

 Q: How will these changes benefit our organization, the community and its beneficiaries?